Considering your requirements

-On the day that you vacate the property you should:
+By the time that you vacate the property you should ensure that:

 Please note that your tenancy only ends when all the keys to the property keys have been returned and that additional rent (calculated on a daily basis) may be charged until all keys are received.

 Be warned.
 You are responsible for the property until the end of the tenancy even if you vacate early.
 If vacant, the property should be left secure and during the winter months, the heating must be left on at an appropriate level to prevent frost damage.

 If you wish to terminate a fixed term tenancy earlier than the end date of the agreement currently in operation, and if, at his option, the landlord agrees to an early release, the following terms will apply:

 Full payment of the remaining rent in cleared funds, allowing you to vacate immediately and your deposit to be returned after you vacate, minus any possible dilapidations from the original inventory.